 Everything that irritates us about others [or our circumstances] can lead us to an understanding of ourselves.
 Carl Jung

 The above quote by Carl Jung reminds me of our human ability to constantly change and evolve.
 In essence, our life journey is to understand this process.
 Once we align ourselves with it, we can access and apply what we need to continually grow our well-being both individually and collectively.
-More concretely, what Jung’s statement alludes to is when we observe what is around us — people and circumstances — and reflect on our inner reactions to them, we are well on our way to adopting the thoughts, feelings, behaviours and actions necessary for living a fulfilling, harmonious, productive life.
+More concretely, what Jung’s statement alludes to is when we observe, that is, stay aware, of what is around us — people and circumstances — and reflect on our inner reactions to them, we are well on our way to adopting the thoughts, feelings, behaviours and actions necessary for living a fulfilling, harmonious, productive life.

 It sounds pretty simple, doesn’t it?
 Be present in each moment of your life to what is happening around you, particularly what irritates or even angers you.
 Then, simply reflect on it so you can understand why and how it is impacting your well-being.
 Go ahead, try it right now.
 Focus your awareness on something or someone triggering irritation in you.
 You might even want to journal your experience to help later with your reflection.
 Write down everything that comes into your mind.
 Once you feel you have recorded it fully, notice how you feel.
 Not just emotionally but physically as well.
 Where in your body do you sense the irritation?
 Is it different than when you started thinking and writing about it?
 In other words, what are you learning about who you are?